 Taking a light (and musical) but critical tone, Welcome to the Smiling Coast shows the varied and creative alternative strategies Gambian youngsters employ to secure their livelihood.
 Capturing their struggles, hopes and dreams, the documentary puts a human and positive face on the informal economy that lies behind the glitter of the Smiling Coast of Africa.

-Emiel Martens, CEO of Caribbean Creativity, serves as producer and story editor of Welcome to the Smiling Coast, which received its world premiere at the Pan African Film Festival in Los Angeles on February 11th, 2016, and has since been shown at over 40 film festivals and other film events around the world.
+Emiel Martens, founding director of Caribbean Creativity, served as producer and story editor of Welcome to the Smiling Coast, which received its world premiere at the Pan African Film Festival in Los Angeles in 2016, and has since been shown at over 50 film festivals and other events around the world.
 Since 2021, we are offering the film for rent at our streaming platform YardVibes.

 Dir: Bas Ackermann | 2016 | The Gambia / The Netherlands | documentary | 72 min.